Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Abstract

 \section{Abstract}

-We prove a generic vanishing theorem for twists of perverse sheaves on a commutative algebraic group~$G$ over a finite field.
-Using this tool, we construct a tannakian category with convolution on~$G$ as tensor operation.
-Using Deligne's Riemann Hypothesis, we show how this leads to equidistribution theorems for discrete Fourier transforms of trace functions of perverse sheaves on~$G$, generalizing the work of Katz in the case of the multiplicative group.
-We give some concrete examples of applications of these results.
+We study the arithmetic Fourier transforms of trace functions on general connected commutative algebraic groups.
+To do so, we first prove a generic vanishing theorem for twists of perverse sheaves by characters, and using this tool, we construct a tannakian category with convolution as tensor operation.
+Using Deligne's Riemann hypothesis, we show how this leads to a general equidistribution theorem for the discrete Fourier transforms of trace functions of perverse sheaves, generalizing the work of Katz in the case of the multiplicative group.
+We then give some concrete examples of applications of these results and raise a number of questions.